Pandaqi/Tiamo-Pastoor/tiamopastoor/content/books/wildebyte-arcades/handheld-disk/secrets-of-sweettooth/index.md

 blurb: |
   Hated by all the games, Wildebyte hatches a plan to force Sweettooth to become his friend.
 It would be amazing if they could travel through other video games together!

-  But as they play his game---Sugar Stomp---they discover something horrible.
+  But as they play his game---Pirate Pound---they discover something horrible.
 A choice must be made, between himself and his overwhelming loneliness, and something that could change Ludra forever.

 ---